 Insights from Gartner predict that by 2025, 50% of IT organizations are expected to have established a DEX strategy, management tool and team – which could be made up of anything from one person to ten people depending on the organization size.

 It can be daunting to get started on your DEX journey if you haven’t already.
 And it’s no secret that many organizations strategies (particularly surrounding things like automation) fail within the first two years.
 So how can you develop and implement a successful DEX program, whilst avoiding potential obstacles?

 DEX Maturity and Enterprise Preparedness

-But first things first, it’s important to understand where your organization’s DEX initiatives are currently.
+It’s important to be mindful of DEX maturity and enterprise preparedness.
+First things first, you need to understand where your organization’s DEX initiatives are currently.
 This is where Forrester’s newly developed DEX Maturity Model comes in.
 Use this new tool to assess the maturity of your digital employee experience and benefit from customized results and recommendations on your current DEX maturity, and what you can do to improve based on your responses.